Marina and London Road N.,

 The Marina Theatre started life as a skating rink that, in 1878 was converted to a theatre by architect R.F.
 Brett.
 This proved successful and in 1901 noted theatre architect Ernest Runtz was called in to rebuild the theatre, using parts of the existing building.

 In turn this was largely rebuilt in 1930 when the Marina Theatre re-opened as a cinema under the control of Associated British Cinemas(ABC), the architect this time was Francis Burdett Ward.
 Seating was provided for 962.
+In the 1931 summer season it briefly was taken over by the Thompson Enterprises Ltd. circuit.
 It was re-named ABC in 1962 and was taken over by an independent operator from 3rd August 1975 and re-named Marina Cinema again.
 A second screen seating 80 was added in what had originally been an old bar in the theatre.
 It closed at the end of 1984.

 It was bought by the town Council in 1988 and converted back into mixed theatre/film use, just 24 hours before demolition was due to commence!
 It replaced the Sparrows Nest Theatre as a civic venue and required a lot of renovation.